ai-learning-space/sql-expert/Data Selection (Part 2)/Multiple-Row Subquery.md

 <aside>

-📖 `IN` operator is used to check whether a value matches any value within a list or a subquery
+📖 `IN` operator is used to check whether a value matches any value within a list or a subquery.

 </aside>